Afghanistan: Taliban offensive puts Iran in a bind | DW | 12.08.2021

 Along the 950-kilometer-long common border, there are numerous routes for illegal border crossings, used for migration, drug smuggling and human trafficking.

 Afghanistan is the world's largest supplier of opium, heroin and other drugs.
-According to UN figures, about 84% of the world's opium production came from Afghanistan in the past five years.
+According to UN figures, about 84% of the world's opium production over the past five years came from Afghanistan.
 Some of the drugs produced there also reach Europe, via Iran.

 To avoid a new migration crisis, Turkey has been pulling out all the stops to secure its border with Iran by building a three-meter-high concrete wall along the frontier.